semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 *Explain what services the reader will need to provision on their cloud of choice: postgres and cluster.*

+### Create Kubernetes Cluster

+*The reader should create a k8s cluster.
+Give general pointers on how many nodes and machine types to use*

+### Create PostgreSQL DB

+*At a general level, without entering in vendor-specific details, instruct the reader to create a postgres db *

-## Setting up CI/CD
+## Semaphore CI/CD

+*Review prerequisites and tools: Semaphore, sem cli, GitHub, Git, Curl, kubectl, etc*

 *Fork, clone and initialize the project in Semaphore*

-*Review prerequisites and tools: Semaphore, GitHub, Git, Curl, kubectl, etc*

 ### Continuous Integration